-In our previous blog about the turban that Dido Elizabeth Belle was wearing in the portrait of her with her cousin, the Honourable Lady Elizabeth Murray, we mentioned that the portrait was reputed to have been painted by Johann Zoffany and we promised to give you an update with some new information, so here we go.
+In our previous blog about the turban that Dido Elizabeth Belle was wearing in the portrait of her with her cousin, the Honourable Lady Elizabeth Murray, we mentioned that the portrait was reputed to have been painted by Johann Zoffany and we promised to give you an update with some new information.

 Sir John was invested as a Knight of the Bath in an extravagant ceremony in India on 11th March 1771.

 At that time he was presented with ‘a very rich dress of gold brocade, made after the European manner with the star upon the left breast,’ a ring with several titles engraved on it in Persian and a turban, all given by Nawab Muhammed Ali Khan Wallajah.
 It is also understood that, at the same time, Sir John was bestowed the title of Prince of Arcot by the ruling Nawab who was an ally of the East India Company.

 We think it seems a lovely gesture that she would wear it as a ‘nod’ to her father, in the only known portrait of her.

 If you look closely at the turban you will notice that it sparkles; it seems highly likely that it would have been studded with gold and diamonds.
 You will also note the presence of a black ostrich feather at the back of the turban.
 Now, this was a fashion statement!
 It is also worth mentioning that the fashion of the day was to wear rouge and Dido was no exception to this.

 Ostrich feathers were all the rage in the mid-1770s and Dido’s uncle, Viscount Stormont bought some back from Paris in 1774.
 Perhaps he gave one to Dido and following the fashion, she added it to the turban?